CYF2000127/MolNexTR/README.md

 ```
 sh ./exps/train.sh
 ```
 The default batch size was set to 256.
 And it takes about 20 hours to train with 10 NVIDIA RTX 3090 GPUs.
+Please modify the corresponding parameters according to your hardware configuration.

 ### Inference
 Run the following command:
 ```
 sh ./exps/eval.sh
 ```
 The default batch size was set to 32 with a single NVIDIA RTX 3090 GPU.
+Please modify the corresponding parameters according to your hardware configuration.
 The outputs include the main metrics we used, such as SMILES and graph exact matching accuracy.

 ### Prediction